fluxninja/aperture/docs/content/architecture/architecture.md

 :::

+The Aperture Controller is a centralized control system, equipped with a comprehensive global perspective.
+Its role is collecting data and evaluating policies.
+Policy evaluation results in high-level adjustments, which are then sent down to Aperture Agents.

+Aperture Cloud [provides a per-project Aperture Controller][aperture-cloud-controller].
+It is programmed using declarative policies.
+Policies can be applied by configuring a [pre-defined blueprint][use-cases].
+It's also possible to build a policy [from scratch from policy components][policy].

 ## Aperture Agents

-Aperture Agents are the workhorses of the platform, providing powerful flow control components such as a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.
-Agents integrate with service meshes, gateways and HTTP middlewares.
-Alternately, developers can use SDKs to get flow control around specific features or code sections inside services.
+Serving as the workhorses of the platform, Aperture Agents provide powerful flow control components.
+These include a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.
+These agents are deployed adjacent to services requiring load management and control traffic flows based on real-time adjustments from the Aperture Controller.
+They seamlessly [integrate][integrations] with service meshes, gateways, and HTTP middlewares.
+For more specific control, developers can use [SDKs][sdks] to manage specific features or code sections within services.

 The Agents monitor service and infrastructure health signals using an in-built telemetry system.
 In addition, a programmable, high-fidelity flow classifier is